 As a consequence, the album contains some of the most memorable tracks made in the career of the Scorpions.
-Like for example No One Like You, Now or the UFO-esque China White.
+For example No One Like You, Now or the UFO-esque China White.
 Not to forget the two ballads You Give Me All I Need and the excellent and emotional When The Smoke Is Coming Down.
 This material is so good it virtually hides the two near-duds Can’t Live Without You and Arizona.
-And despite those bad vibes Blackout still returns a stellar score.
+And despite those bad vibes, Blackout still returns a stellar score.
 Regardless of a short playlist that usually does not allow for many DoA-esque tracks in any album.

 Blackout charted pretty well with a memorable 10th rank on the Billboard 200 in the US.
 The album went Gold in France in 1982 and reaped Platinum in 1984 in the US and Canada respectively.
-And this is – tataa – the year Love At First Sting released.
+And this is – behold – the year Love At First Sting released.
 Fertile ground indeed to issue a new album.